lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Securing Compensation for Environmentally Injured Victims

-As a series of recent train derailments in the US have demonstrated, there is an ever-growing public awareness of hazardous materials in the environment and the damage they may cause.
+As recent train derailments in the US have demonstrated, there is a growing public awareness of hazardous materials in the environment and their dangers.

 Speaking with us this month is Marc Bern, a prolific environmental lawyer who has worked on some of the most significant litigation of the past three decades.
 In this exclusive interview, he shares the insights he has gained over a storied career of seeking justice for environmentally injured clients.